dannylee1020/openpo/docs/api.md

 ## Client

-The main client interface for interacting with language models.
+The main client interface for interacting with LLMs.

 ::: openpo.client.OpenPO